mahirlabibdihan/Modern-iGraphics/README.md

 ## 🧱 Setup in Code::Blocks

+Change the compiler path of Code::Blocks as following:
+`Settings` → `Compiler` → Go to `Toolchain executables` tab → Change the `Compiler's installation directory` to the `MINGW` directory in the iGraphics folder.
+You can do that by clicking the three dots (`...`) on right.
+After you change the compiler, clear the `.o` files inside `obj` folder (If there is any).

 Open `iGraphics.cbp` in Code::Blocks.
 The project is already configured with all the necessary settings.
 You can directly run the project.
 By default, the main file is `iMain.cpp`.
 You can remove it and add a different file if you want.

-In some versions of Code::Blocks, you may need to change the compiler path as following:
-`Settings` → `Compiler` → Go to `Toolchain executables` tab → Change the `Compiler's installation directory` to the `MINGW` directory in the iGraphics folder.
-You can do that by clicking the three dots (`...`) on right.

-After you change the compiler, clear the `.o` files inside `obj` folder.

 _You can find the slides with step-by-step screenshots_ [here](https://docs.google.com/presentation/d/1VTaBzzTKQhPsGCA9_CBIUZvDUh3l6v3_gnTCPSLk_XM/edit?usp=sharing).